 This approach leaves all the power in the narcissist’s hands.

-If the narcissist can contact you, it’s not No Contact.
+If the narcissist can contact you, you haven’t gone No Contact.
 No Contact involves more than simply not calling them or not responding to their texts and voicemails.
-That’s No Response and as long as the narcissist has a way to get in touch with you, it will be much harder to move on.
+That’s No Response and as long as the narcissist has a way to get in touch with you at will, it will be impossible to move on.
 You cannot take a passive stand when it comes to getting rid of the narcissist.

 If you haven’t blocked the narcissist’s phone number, then it’s an indicator, conscious or unconscious, that you aren’t yet serious about ending the relationship.
 Maybe you secretly hold out hope they’ll finally change or, at the very least, let you know how sorry they are.
 Sadly, neither of those outcomes will ever happen – even if they do apologize, it’s all a smokescreen…as you’ll discover should you make the choice to remain No Response.